mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 ## AudioRoamer

-`AudioRoamer` allows to play audio files and to display general information about a digitalized audio-PCM file.
+`AudioRoamer` allows to play audio files, to display general information about a digitalized audio-PCM file and to manipulate the file.

 Pulse-code modulation (PCM) is a method used to digitally represent sampled analog signals.
 In a PCM stream, the amplitude of the analog signal is sampled